bosonic/core-elements/doc/b-collapsible.md

 ## Styling

 Don't style `<b-collapsible>` directly (in particular, avoid padding/margin/border as it will ruin the transition effect), style its content instead.

+## Accessibility

+A11y attributes to be used are shown in the sample above.

 ## API